【Latest 2026】 Recommended Welfare Vehicle Manufacturers Comparison: Toyota, Nissan, and Honda - A Guide to Choosing from 13 Models

 5-2.
 Is There Enough Headroom?

 5-3.
-What Is the Wheelchair Boarding Position?
+What About the Wheelchair Entry Position?

 5-4.
 Can You Test Drive?